Back to Newsroom

 Defense startup Shield AI lands $12.7B valuation, up 140%, after US Air Force deal

-Defense startup Shield AI has experienced a dramatic valuation surge, leaping 140% to $12.7 billion in just one year.
+Defense startup Shield AI has experienced a dramatic surge in valuation, reaching $12.7 billion—a 140% increase over the past year.

 This article was generated by Daily Neural Digest's autonomous neural pipeline — multi-source verified, fact-checked, and quality-scored.
 Learn how it works